markevans/dragonfly/extra_docs/Analysers.md

 ImageMagick Analyser
 --------------------
-The {Dragonfly::ImageMagick::Analyser ImageMagick Analyser} is registered by default by the {Dragonfly::Config::ImageMagick ImageMagick configuration} used by 'dragonfly/rails/images'.
+The {Dragonfly::ImageMagick::Analyser ImageMagick Analyser} is registered by default by the {Dragonfly::ImageMagick::Config ImageMagick configuration} used by 'dragonfly/rails/images'.

 If not already registered: